DadCooksDinner

 Instructions

-1. Fry the soffrito: Heat the oil in the pressure cooker pot over medium-high heat (Saute mode in an electric pressure cooker) until the oil is shimmering.
-Add the onion, celery, carrot, and garlic.
-Sprinkle with the crushed red pepper flakes and kosher salt, then saute, stirring occasionally, until the onion softens, about 8 minutes.
+1. Fry the soffrito: Heat the oil in an Instant Pot set to sautรฉ mode - high (or use medium-high heat with a stovetop PC).
+When the oil shimmers, about 3 minutes, add the onion, celery, carrot, and garlic.
+Sprinkle with the crushed red pepper flakes, ยฝ teaspoons of salt, and dried Italian seasoning, then saute, stirring occasionally, until the onion softens, about 5 minutes.

 2. Simmer the wine: Pour the wine into the pot and stir, scraping any stuck bits of onion loose from the bottom.
 Simmer the wine for 1 minute to boil off some of the alcohol.